 The unfortunate truth behind ransomware attacks is that once you are infected, there is no way to decrypt the locked files without the key.
 Because the files are encrypted by the ransomware, even if you are able to remove the malicious file, it won’t help you access any other affected files.
 This means that if you are infected, you either have to pay the ransom—which no one ever advises you do—or hope that the key is published at some time.

 That is, unless your IT team did things the right way.

 Backup and Recovery to the Rescue

-The only successful method to restoring your files without paying the ransom is if you have a properly configured backup and recovery solution in place.
-If your IT team performs regular backups, and regularly tests them to ensure that the restoration process works, then you have options.
+The only way you will be able to successfully restore your files without paying the ransom is if you have a properly configured backup and recovery solution in place.
+If your IT team performs regular backups and regularly tests them to ensure that the restoration process works, then you have options.
 You can clean the infected computers on your network and restore the files from your backup storage.